Azure-Samples/openai-end-to-end-baseline/README.md

 1. Install some tooling on the jump box.

-   TODO (P3): Can we install az cli and miniconda as part of the bootstrapping of the VM?

    Since your jump box is acting as a developer workstation and build agent, you'll need some tooling installed.
 Install the Azure CLI and Miniconda.
 The instructions that follow can be run from new Terminal session to install both.

    ```powershell